Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

 COUNTER Reports for Libraries
 -----------------------------

-Reports for R5 consist of four Master Reports that allow the librarian to filter and configure to create customized views of their usage data.
-R5 also specifies Standard Views (pre-set filters/configuration).
+Reports for R5 consist of four COUNTER Reports that allow the librarian to filter and configure to create customized views of their usage data.
+R5 also specifies Standard Views of the COUNTER Reports (pre-set filters/configuration).

-To achieve compliance, a content provider MUST offer the Master Reports and Standard Views that are applicable to their Host_Types, with the exception of Standard Views that always would be empty (e.g. an Access Denied Standard View if denials cannot occur).
+To achieve compliance, a content provider MUST offer the COUNTER Reports and Standard Views of the COUNTER Reports that are applicable to their Host_Types, with the exception of Standard Views that always would be empty (e.g. an Access Denied Standard View if denials cannot occur).
 An independent audit is required for these reports.

-Content providers may offer additional Master Reports and Standard Views not required for compliance or custom reports (see :numref:`custom-reports`), according to the rules set for the reports by the Code of Practice.
+Content providers may offer additional COUNTER Reports and Standard Views of the COUNTER Reports not required for compliance or custom reports (see :numref:`custom-reports`), according to the rules set for the reports by the Code of Practice.
 For these reports an audit isn’t required.

-Master Reports
+COUNTER Reports
 """"""""""""""

-Master Reports include all relevant metrics and attributes; they are intended to be customizable through the application of filters and other configuration options, allowing librarians to create a report specific to their needs.
-The four Master Reports are shown in Table 3.a along with their Report_ID, Report_Name and Host_Types who are REQUIRED to provide these reports.
+COUNTER Reports include all relevant metrics and attributes; they are intended to be customizable through the application of filters and other configuration options, allowing librarians to create a report specific to their needs.
+The four COUNTER Reports are shown in Table 3.a along with their Report_ID, Report_Name and Host_Types who are REQUIRED to provide these reports.
 See :numref:`host-types` below for details on Host_Types.

-Table 3.a (below): Master Reports
+Table 3.a (below): COUNTER Reports

 .. only:: latex